libby2cm/wsl-configs/README.md

 # About

-This repo contains misc configuration for Woodside Lights, a automated light show in Ashland, VA.
+This repo contains misc configuration for Woodside Lights, an automated light show in Ashland, VA.

 ## Visitor Tracking